 In September, a projection for the remainder of 2018 was presented to the Commission.
 This resulted in estimated ending cash for 2018 and is included in the cash flow (presentation was based on YTD July activity, the remaining year budget and any relevant known differences from the budget, such as staffing and the pause of the Point Hudson South Jetty project).
-At month end August, 67% through the year, revenues were at 67% of budget and expenses were at 63% of budget.
+At month end August 67% through the year, revenues were at 67% of budget and expenses were at 63% of budget.

-For years 2019-2021, we projected annual increases in revenue and expense both by 3% which is an approximation of the Port's historical increases over the years.
+For years 2019-2021, we projected annual increases in revenue and expense both by 3% which are the historical average Port increases over the years.